 Frequently asked questions we get at Modscape often relate to permits – everything from do I need one, to what’s the cost, and how long will it take.
-Naturally every modular design project is unique so permit requirements can differ, but the following FAQ post will hopefully give you an introduction to planning and building permits when it comes to prefabricated modular homes.
+Naturally, every modular design project is unique so permit requirements can differ, but the following FAQ post will provide you with an introduction to planning and building permits when it comes to prefabricated modular homes.

 Do I need a permit if I’m building a prefabricated modular home?

 Like a conventional build project, permits are required to build a modular home.
-Regardless of whether you are building insitu onsite with a slab or constructing a prefab home in a factory and transporting to site, the permit process is very similar.
+Regardless of whether you are building on-site with a slab or constructing a prefab home in a factory and transporting to site, the permit process is very similar.

 What types of permits are required to build a modular home?

 There are two main types of permits required for any residential construction project – the Planning Permit and the Building Permit.
-The two permits vary in state by states but essentially the terms mean the same – one is a legal document issued by your local Council giving permission for development, and the other relates specifically to the carrying out of building construction.
+The two permits vary state-by-state but essentially the terms mean the same – one is a legal document issued by your local council providing permission for development, and the other relates specifically to the carrying out of building construction.

 Do all projects require a Planning Permit?